Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

-Magnetization configurations represented by the magnetization vector on the nodal points at $z$=0 nm and $z$=36 nm are different as can be observed in \textbf{Figs. \ref{fig:skyrmionslice}, \ref{fig:neelslice}}.
-It should be pointed out that for the two aforementioned $z$-levels where the magnetization configurations hosting skyrmions might seem different they are topologically equivalent.
-This can be justified by the fact that the calculated integrals of the topological invariant $S$ on the two square base areas are the same.
+Magnetization configurations represented by the magnetization vector on the nodal points at $z$=0 nm and $z$=36 nm are different as can be observed in \textbf{Fig. \ref{fig:skyrmionslice}}.
+It should be pointed out that although the two aforementioned $z$-levels where the magnetization configurations hosting skyrmions look different they are topologically equivalent.
+This can be justified by the fact that the calculated integrals of the topological density on the two square base areas give the same $S$.

 The present simulation results support the depth dependence of helicity which is an interesting result that has been recently observed experimentally by tomography in systems with bulk skyrmions reported by Zhang et al. \cite{Hesjedal:2018}.
 It should be pointed out that although the physics behind skyrmion formation in this system may differ the depth dependence is obviously related to surface effects in both systems.
 In the present case where skyrmions are created in thin nanoparticles the depth dependence of the demagnetizing field (which has increased $z$-component near the surfaces \cite{Tang:2005}) can force the vortex to acquire a N\'eel character at the surfaces while maintaining its typical chiral nature at the bulk.
 The skyrmionic structures observed here depend on the demagnetizing effects which are proportional to the thickness $w$ (as the easy axis remains in-plane) and vanish for low thickness values ($<$6 nm) as it was shown from the presentation of the current simulation results and discussion.
 Inevitably, the rich skyrmionic textures and physical phenomena related to the depth dependence of helicity are being suppressed as the thickness becomes comparable to the exchange length ($l_{ex}$).